-Recent web development trends are being driven by new technologies like Progressive Web Apps (PWA) and Accelerated Mobile Pages (AMP).
+New technologies like Progressive Web Apps (PWA) and Accelerated Mobile Pages (AMP) drive web development trends.
 However, responsive web design, a relatively old technology, remains front and center and, in many instances, is still ignored to the peril of many Victoria business owners.

-The fact is, is responsive web site - once a good-to-have feature - is now a must-to-have feature.
+The fact is, a responsive website - once a good-to-have feature - is now a must-have feature.

-In addition, Google is expected to introduce mobile-first indexing.
-That means a Victoria website’s ranking will depend on how well it’s optimized for mobiles.
+In addition, Google has introduced mobile-first indexing.
+That means a Victoria website's ranking will depend on how well it's optimized for mobile devices.

-There are a number of tools to determine whether your Victoria website is mobile ready - try this Google tool
+There are several tools to determine whether your Victoria website is mobile-ready - try this Google tool

 Google has taken significant steps to enhance the mobile browsing experience.
 Google’s Accelerated Mobile Pages Project (AMP) is now one of the latest and most popular web technologies.